 Though you can enjoy wonderful starry nights in Estes Park, get closer to the stars at the Estes Park Memorial Observatory!
 Learn more about the sky above with a private viewing session or attend a public star night.

+One of our favorite adventures in Estes Park is whitewater rafting.
 Ride the rapids on a whitewater rafting trip down the Colorado and Poudre rivers!
 Schedule a least five or six hours for these rides down the rivers and transportation to and from Estes Park to the launch site.
 If you’re looking for a more thrilling ride, opt for earlier in the summer whereas late July and August waters are more suited for a leisurely ride.

 Make sure your vacation budget covers all of your high flying adventures this summer by booking one of Rocky Mountain Resort’s specials!